felipe-m/tutorial_freecad_wb/readme.md

     box.Height = 1
 ```

-Then we have the class for the command and links to the MakeBox funtion:
+Following we have the class for the command and links to the MakeBox funtion:

 ```python
 # GUI command that links the Python script